 Rev 2.1a has pre-routed corners.
 Access to IO ports is with pin-pairs that have 0.1" spans wherever possible.

-NB.
-To test this board, a suitable programming facility which includes a USB programming adapter will be required.
-Guidance about how to set up such a facility is available at https://www.arduino.cc/en/Guide/HomePage
+Notes about programming: To upload code (software) to this board, a suitable programming facility which includes a USB programming adapter will be required.
+Guidance about how to set up the standard programming facility for the Arduino platform is available at: https://www.arduino.cc/en/Guide/HomePage